hombreperro45/docs/docs/library/Yabause.md

 bin|cue|iso

+!!! note
     Yabause does not support cue files that point to multiple bin files.
 Convert multi-bin tracks to single-bin tracks for proper operation.

 ## BIOS